 The apple doesn't fall far from the tree.
 Parents’ driving behavior directly influence the driving actions of their teens.
 AAA Research has found that, when using the number of collisions and traffic tickets as criteria, the parents of teens involved in crashes were more likely to have poor driving records than the parents of collision-free teens.

 Choose Quality Driving School

 Driving can be a risky activity for teens and warrants professional instruction.
 It's essential for parents to find a driving school with current curricula and professionally trained instructors.
-Use this Driving School Near Me for choosing good school on your area.

 Practice Makes Better Teen Drivers